-As a more recently discovered stone, Tanzanite is a one-of-a-kind gemstone, found only in one place on Earth: Mount Kilimanjaro, in Tanzania (from whence it gets its name).
+As a more recently discovered stone (in 1967), Tanzanite is a one-of-a-kind gemstone, found only in one place on Earth: Mount Kilimanjaro, in Tanzania (from whence it gets its name).
 With a deep and rich velvety blue with undertones of violet, Tanzanite is a distinctive color, that rose quickly in popularity since its discovery in 1970’s, not in small part because of Tiffany & Co., who famously marketed it in 1968 and became one of its main distributors around the world.

 The unique blue-purple stone is associated with imagination, as it conveys dreams and rouses the wearer’s drive to push limits and seek one’s true purpose in life.
 Tanzanite rouses the wearer to achieve greatness in pursue of their dreams.
 As such it is especially useful for investigating new ways of expression, cleansing and balancing energy, especially aiding in the heart and throat chakras.

 Tanzanite, with its exquisite blue-purple color, is also the gem for the 24th wedding anniversary.